imyimang/discord-gemini-chat-bot/docs/en/q3_en.md

-## How to generate prompts for training
+## How to generate history for training
 1. Visit the Gemini website. [**click me**](<https://makersuite.google.com/>)

 2. Click "Create new"，then choose "Chat prompt"